-Most recently Tom was again named a SuperLawyer (2012-2014, 2016-2018) for intellectual property (top 5% in DC and Virginia).
-Thomas Dunlap named a 2016 Washington SmartCEO Centers of Influence Award Honoree.
-Tom has also been named a top Virginia lawyer (for litigation) The firm has for the fourth year in a row been named a “Best Law Firm in Virginia” by Virginia Living and the PCT Global Law 2016 and 2018 Intellectual Property Firm.
-Outside of his legal practice, Tom is a rescue diver, instrument pilot with high-performance and complex aircraft ratings, a member of MENSA, and participates in marathons and triathlons.
+Most recently Tom was again named a SuperLawyer (2012-2014, 2016-2022) for intellectual property (top 5% in DC and Virginia).
+Thomas Dunlap named a Washington SmartCEO Centers of Influence Award Honoree.
+Tom has also been named a top Virginia lawyer (for litigation).
+The firm has for the sixth year in a row been named a “Best Law Firm in Virginia” by Virginia Living and the PCT Global Law 2016 and 2018 Intellectual Property Firm.
+Outside of his legal practice, Tom is a PADI Master Diver, instrument pilot with high-performance and complex aircraft ratings, a member of MENSA, and participates in marathons and triathlons.

 Education Narrative: I received a BA from Lafayette College (Dean’s List), a Juris Doctor from Washington & Lee University (Phi Delta Phi Legal Honors Fraternity) an MS in Biotechnology & MBA from the University of Maryland (Magna Cum Laude).